-If you’re buying a new smartphone today, chances are very good that it will run Google’s Android or Apple’s iOS mobile operating systems.
-These two platforms accounted for more than 99 percent of all new smartphones shipped in 2016, and that rose to 99.7 percent last year, according to IDC.
-Microsoft has thrown in the towel with Windows Phone, BlackBerry makes Android devices now, and there are very few other options worth considering.
+If you’re buying a new smartphone today, chances are very good that it will run one of two operating systems: Google’s Android or Apple’s iOS.
+These two platforms accounted for 99.7 percent of all new smartphones shipped in 2017, according to IDC, and that percentage rose even higher last year.
+Microsoft has thrown in the towel on its Windows Phone, BlackBerry makes Android devices now, and there are very few other options worth considering.

 The good news is that both smartphone operating systems are excellent.
-They have far more in common than what divides them, but there are some important differences that you’ll want to consider.
+They have quite a bit in common with each other, but there are some important differences that you’ll want to consider.
 We’re going to pit Android against iOS in several categories here and pick a winner for each one.
-Ultimately, the best platform for you depends on you.
-Pick the things that matter most to you, count the wins in those categories, and you have a recommendation.
+Ultimately, the best platform for you depends on, well, you.
+Pick the things that matter most to you, count the wins in those categories, and you have a personalized recommendation.

-Apple has always been at the top end of the market in terms of pricing, but the iPhone X took things to a whole new level with a starting price of $1,000.
-The iPhone 8 Plus starts from $800 and the iPhone 8 from $700.
-If you don’t want to spend that much, then you can go for the 2-year-old iPhone 6S at $450 or the diminutive iPhone SE at $350.
+Apple has always been at the high end of the market in terms of pricing, but the iPhone X took things to a whole new level with a starting price of $1,000 and the iPhone XS Max starts at $1,100.
+If you need something more affordable, the iPhone XR starts from $750 and the older iPhone 8 from $600.
+If you don’t want to spend that much, then you can go for the 2-year-old iPhone 7 at $450.
 That’s as cheap as it gets unless you delve into the secondhand market.

 For sheer scale and variety, nothing competes with Android.
-You can spend a lot if you want to, for example, Google’s Pixel 2 phones and Samsung’s Galaxy Note line almost match Apple’s iPhone pricing, but there’s also a huge choice of low-cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low-end hardware.
+You can spend a lot if you want to, — for example, Google’s Pixel 3 XL and Samsung’s Galaxy Note line almost match Apple’s iPhone pricing, but there’s also a huge choice of good, low-cost handsets from a wide variety of different manufacturers, and the platform has been deliberately optimized to run on low-end hardware.
 The fact that Android also leads the field in free apps makes it the natural choice for the budget-conscious.

 Let’s start with a look at the numbers.
 This is roughly how many apps you’ll find in the Google Play Store and the Apple App Store: